Pwd9000-ML/blog-devto/posts/Azure-SendGrid-Function-Alerts/Azure-SendGrid-Function-Alerts.md

 ## 5. Integrate PowerShell Function into Function App

-The following function app code can also be found under my [github code](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/Azure-SendGrid-Function-Alerts/code) page called [run.ps1](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/Azure-SendGrid-Function-Alerts/code/run.ps1).
+The function app code in this section can also be found under my [github code](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/Azure-SendGrid-Function-Alerts/code) page called [run.ps1](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/Azure-SendGrid-Function-Alerts/code/run.ps1).

 1. Navigate to the function app we created previously and select `+ Create` under `Functions`. ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/Azure-SendGrid-Function-Alerts/assets/create.png)
 2. Select `Develop in portal` and for the template select `Timer trigger`, name the function `SendGrid-Demo`, set the cron schedule to run on the frequency you need (in my case I have set this to once a day at 23:00pm) `0 0 23 * * *`, and hit `Create`. ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/Azure-SendGrid-Function-Alerts/assets/create2.png)